altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 mn:K
 }
 {
-*Martha pushed Kent aside and ran to the kitchen* "A::Get her!"
+*Martha pushed Kent aside and ran to the kitchen.
+He fell against the leg of the couch*
+~Kent's head throbbed, it had struck the armrest~ "A::Get her!"
 "K::What is going on?"
 *Alacira and Gerald held out their left arm.
 A bail rattled, glowing a white-blue*
+~Each bail pointed towards the kitchen~
 "A::This is a warning, something's changed."
+~Their concerned expressions seemed genuine to Kent~ 'K::Okay Kent, easy now...'
-*Kent sat up and walked to the kitchen*
+*Kent sat up and staggered to the kitchen*
 ~The kitchen...~
 'K::Duck!'
 *Kent bent his knees*